The Supreme Court of Canada has opened the way for new end-of-life

 When other life-supports are switched off,

-food and water provided by any method
+water provided by any method is usually also discontinued.

 The patient will not benefit from having more food and fluid.